svott7/ConcurrentChecker/README.md

 In order to compare concurrent and sequential model checkers you can measure the time of original model checker by executing the provided action `Check Model With Time Measuring` (use `Find Actions...`).
 The duration is output in MPS message view.
 Check section "Logging" to output duration of Concurrent Checker.

 Note: There aren't measurement actions for `Check Module` and `Check Project` to avoid further duplications of original MPS source code which would add potential maintenance work.
-Please create your own copies and take a look at `ConcurrentCheckerLogger` if you would like to measure those.
+You may create your own copies and take a look at `ConcurrentCheckerLogger` if you would like to measure those as well.

 ### Drawbacks

-- The Concurrent Checker cannot automatically be executed before generation or committing.
+- The Concurrent Checker cannot automatically be executed before code generation or committing.
 If there is some way to hook into those plugins, you are welcome to contribute or share your knowledge.
 - Some editor actions still lead to a blocking UI.
 I.e. you can navigate in editors, even open a new one, but once you trigger certain not blocked write actions such as "Copy" `Ctrl+C`, the UI blocks until all model checker tasks are finished.
 - It's more difficult to cancel the Concurrent Checker as you have to cancel every model checker background task separately.
 - The re-run action of the ModelCheckerViewer is not set so far (an individual action could probably assigned to "myUsagesView" field using Java reflections).